5% corporate tax, 0% dividends tax, and only 5% tax withholding on employee salaries. It might be time to move your IT company to Georgia (country).

 The International Company Status (ICS) is a special tax status in Georgia available to certain types of Georgian enterprises, which must be operated in Georgia.
 This can include Georgian enterprises which represent foreign (non-resident) enterprises.

-In essence, if you have a Georgian or non-Georgian enterprise that operates in one of the qualifying IT or Maritime sectors outlined in the legislation, then so long as you register as a Georgian enterprise, have a Georgian office, and carry out the work in Georgia, you could benefit from the very low taxation rates listed above.
+In essence, if you have a Georgian or non-Georgian enterprise that operates in one of the qualifying IT or Maritime sectors outlined in the legislation, then so long as you register as a Georgian enterprise, and carry out the IT work in Georgia with the utilization of local IT professionals, you could benefit from the very low taxation rates listed above.

 This program is aimed at enticing foreign IT & Maritime companies to base themselves in Georgia, and, as you can see, the tax rates are very attractive.

-Information in this article is based directly off the revised Article 23 from the Georgian Tax Code (not yet available in English at the time of writing), and off Ordinance 619.
+Information in this article is based directly on the revised Article 23 from the Georgian Tax Code, and on Ordinance 619.

 Who Can Apply (Do you Qualify?)